JessicaFB/Product-Demand-Forecasting/README.md

 A global manufacturer has four warehouses worldwide.
 They want to implement a product demand strategy to optimize warehouse inventory and increase turn-over rates.

+## Business Value

+Warehouses are costly to run.
+Each square foot of space is valuable.
+If a product stays on the floor too long, it ends up costing the warehouse more money to store it than profits of its sale would be worth.
+Conversly, if there is not enough product to meet demand, a shortage can occur, which slows down imperative supply-chains for customers, which decreases customer satisfaction and contributes to the loss of business.

+By optimizing between these two, customers remain happy, and valuable floor space is occupied by products with a cost-efficient turn-over rate, saving the manufacturer significantly in profits and customer satisfaction and retention.

 ## Data

 https://www.kaggle.com/felixzhao/productdemandforecasting